Para-differential Calculus on Compact Lie Groups and Spherical Capillary Water Waves: Introduction

 with $\mathfrak{N}(u)=O(u^{\otimes2})$ vanishing quadratically as $u\simeq0$.
 In \cite{Shao2022}, the author provided formal analysis regarding small amplitude solutions and pointed out obstructions in understanding the long time behaviour.

-Up to this point, we are still working within well-established frameworks.
-From the hydrophysical point of view, the linearized equation of (\ref{EQ}) was already derived by \cite{Lamb1932} (Section 275), and studied numerically by \cite{TB1983}, \cite{NB1986}, \cite{LM1988}.
+From a hydrophysical point of view, the linearized equation of (\ref{EQ}) and the dispersive relation (\ref{DispersiveRelation}) dates back to Lord Rayleigh \cite{Rayleigh1879} (see also the well-known textbook \cite{Lamb1932}, Section 275).
+It has been studied by several widely cited papers on hydrodynamics \cite{TB1983} \cite{NB1986} \cite{LM1988}, regarding the following topics: Poincar\'{e}-Lindstedt series of periodic solutions (assuming its existence, which is not guaranteed), possible ``chaotic" behaviour, and numerical simulation.

 From a mathematical point of view, it is already known that the general free-boundary problem for Euler equation is locally well-posed, due to the work of Coutand-Shkoller \cite{CoSh2007} and Shatah-Zeng \cite{ShZe2008}.
 The curl equation ensures that if the flow is curl free at the beginning, then it remains so during the evolution.
 This justifies the local well-posedness of Cauchy problem of (\ref{EQ}), at least for sufficiently regular initial data.
 On the other hand, Beyer-G\"{u}nther \cite{BeGu1998} also showed that the Cauchy problem of (\ref{EQ}) is locally well-posed, without referring to general free-boundary problem.
-Their argument is essentially of Nash-Moser type.
+They transformed the problem into an ODE problem defined on graded Hilbert spaces.
 See also \cite{Lannes2005} and \cite{MingZhang2009} for proof of local well-posedness for water waves near horizontal level using Nash-Moser type theorems.
-The potential-theoretic argument of Wu \cite{Wu1997}-\cite{Wu1999} may also be transplanted to this case.
+The potential-theoretic approach of Wu \cite{Wu1997}-\cite{Wu1999} may also be transplanted to this case.

 In summary, the Cauchy problem for (\ref{EQ}) is locally well-posed, at least for sufficiently regular initial data.
-But this is all we can assert for the motion of a water droplet under zero gravity: none of the mathematical results mentioned above goes beyond the time regime guaranteed by energy estimate.
-By a formal analysis conducted in \cite{Shao2022}, the author observed that the geometry of the sphere plays a fundamental role in the long-time behaviour, and leads to very different mode of oscillation compared to gravity or gravity-capillary water waves near horizontal level.
-To analyze these modes in detail, we need to take into account the spectral properties of the sphere.
-This is the reason that we need \emph{para-differential calculus}, a harmonic analysis method used to understand operators of low regularity.
+But this is all we can assert for the motion of a water droplet under zero gravity.
+None of the mathematical results mentioned above goes beyond the time regime guaranteed by energy estimate.

+By a formal analysis conducted in \cite{Shao2022}, the author observed that the geometry of the sphere plays a fundamental role in the long-time behaviour of (\ref{EQ}), and leads to very different oscillatory behaviour compared to gravity or gravity-capillary water waves near horizontal level.
+To analyze such oscillations in detail, we need to take into account the spectral properties of the sphere.
+This calls for the development of new analytic tools that explicitly reflects the geometry of the underlying space.